We look at the Pros & Cons of using a Travel Card on your travels

 As well as security, the other obvious benefit is simple and effective holiday budgeting.
 Modern consumers are becoming much more aware of the hidden costs involved of spending abroad, understanding that regular use of their credit/debit cards can lead to them racking up significant charges to be dealt with back home, or even worse, running out of money while on holiday.

-Prepaid travel money cards are preloaded with currency fixed at that day’s exchange rate.
+Prepaid travel cards are preloaded with currency fixed at that day’s exchange rate.
 This allows the user to know exactly how much foreign currency they will have access to via the card, regardless of fluctuating exchange rates.
 The given rate on the day you make the exchange is the rate you get.

-Put simply: prepaid travel money cards allow consumers to accurately predetermine how much they want to spend while travelling so they can budget accordingly and avoid overspending.
+Put simply: prepaid travel cards allow consumers to accurately predetermine how much they want to spend while travelling so they can budget accordingly and avoid overspending.

 What are the drawbacks?

-The disadvantage of travel money cards is the various fees and also what to do with left-over money on the card at the end of your trip.
+The disadvantage of prepaid travel cards is the various fees and also what to do with left-over money on the card at the end of your trip.
 An option here is to load only what you think you will need for your trip and too top it up while you are away over the internet, or leave the money on the card for the next trip or any internet purchases made in the foreign currency.

 Another thing to watch out for is if you use up all of a loaded currency then the card provider may automatically transfer funds from another currency loaded on the card at less than favourable rates.
 Also when using the card with currencies not on the card then you will find the exchange rates are not great.